 Your Pay Monthly Mobile Agreement

-This is the Agreement for consumer customers who take Pay Monthly mobile services from us for their own personal use; if you’re a Business customer then please look at the Business Contract.
+This Agreement sets out both of our rights and responsibilities.
+It is for consumer customers who take Pay Monthly mobile services from us for their own personal use and/or on our consumer tariffs.
+If you’re an O2 Business customer, then our O2 terms and conditions for businesses apply.

 A quick summary